 Where’s your favourite place in Rotterdam?
 Know of any other free things to do in this city?
 Let us know in the comments!

 Feature Image: Skitterphoto/Pixabay

-Editor’s Note: This article was originally published in January 2020, and was fully updated in January 2021 for your reading pleasure.
+Editor’s Note: This article was originally published in January 2020, and was fully updated in August 2021 for your reading pleasure.